-Staff recommended rejection of the term "applicant"; however, staff did recommend modifying the text to replace "examinee" with "candidate".
+The Board voted unanimously to reject the use of the term "applicant"; however, the Board voted unanimously to modify the text to replace "examinee" with "candidate".
 The term "candidate" is synonymous with the terms "applicant" and "examinee" as a student participating in the portfolio examination pathway to licensure is always considered a "candidate" for licensure throughout the examination and application processes.
-Additionally, staff recommended adding a definition to clarify the meaning of "candidate".
+Additionally, the Board voted unanimously to add a definition to clarify the meaning of "candidate".

-Staff did not agree that the Board's role would be to simply verify completion of the portfolio requirements.
+The Board does not agree that the Board's role would be to simply verify completion of the portfolio requirements.
 Rather, the Board is charged with the responsibility of administering the portfolio examination, via cooperation with California dental schools, and is responsible for making the ultimate decision as to whether a candidate was assessed properly via the examination and has fulfilled the requirements for licensure.